TDD-Katas/roman-numerals/v1_only_functional_tests/README.md

 **Benefits:**
 * This approach can be used to discover an algorithm
 * The amount of production code produced is minimal
+* As a top-down approach, it keeps you focused on solving the problem
+* You have acceptance tests to prove that the software works

 **Downsides:**
 * It took a long time to go through the whole process.